ParisaGr/HW17-Comparing-Classifiers/README.md

 - Decision Tree has great train accuracy (0.9998) but low test accuracy (0.845), due to overfitting

 ## Next steps and recommendations
-Try class balancing techniques (e.g., SMOTE).
-Synthetic Minority Over-sampling Technique (SMOTE) creates new, synthetic samples by interpolating between existing minority class samples.
-This can help to reduce overfitting.
+Recommend class balancing techniques such as Synthetic Minority Over-sampling Technique (SMOTE), which creates new, synthetic samples by interpolating between existing minority class sample and help to reduce overfitting.